 Important actions and documents: what to do in the USA in the event of the death of a loved one

-Losing a loved one can be incredibly difficult, and if you are responsible for organizing a funeral and must settle the personal affairs of the deceased, such an experience is often unbearably difficult, writes Ever Loved.
+The loss of a loved one is incredibly bereavement, and if you are responsible for organizing the funeral and have to sort out the personal affairs of the deceased, the experience is often unbearably difficult.
+Ever Loved.

-When in 93, the mother of Jeanne Kiefer died in a hospice, the nurse knew who to call and what to do, so death and its immediate consequences, according to Kiefer, were not so tragic.
-She and her sister discussed actions in the event of the death of their mother.
-The nurse and hospice consultant helped to sort things out, as a result of which they were able to stay with their mother until the last minute.
+When Jeanne Kiefer's mother died in hospice at 93, the nurse knew who to call and what to do, so the death and its immediate consequences, according to Kiefer, were not so tragic.
+She and her sister discussed how to deal with their mother's death.
+The nurse and the hospice consultant helped with everything, so they were able to stay close to their mother until the last minute.

-Compare this with the experience of a relative of Kiefer, whose 97-year-old mother died at home in the presence of a nurse assistant and children who did not plan what they would do after the relative's death.
-The nurse’s assistant couldn’t legally record the death, so the family called 911.
-The police arrived and examined the place, as in a potential crime, interrogating the family to exclude elder abuse.
-Only when the paramedics arrived, the body could be taken away and the resuscitation attempts stopped.
+Compare this to the experience of a relative of Kiefer, whose 97-year-old mother died at home in the presence of a nurse aide and children who had no plans for what they would do after a relative's death.
+The nurse's assistant could not legally record the death, so the family called 911.
+The police arrived and examined the place, as in a potential crime, interrogating the family to rule out elder abuse.
+Only when the paramedics arrived could the body be taken away and attempts to resuscitate were stopped.

 This different experience depends on the willingness and knowledge of the procedure in the event of the death of a loved one.
 Here is a list of actions to take after someone passes away.
 Please note that some of these actions can only be done by the owner of the property, so if you are not, it is better to take care of this in advance.